co-demos/ApiViz/README.md

 -------
 ## PRESENTATION

-Visualize data coming from an API in a CMS-like app
+Visualize data coming from an API in a CMS-like app.
+If your data is somewhere, ApiViz can transform it into a full website to show it at its best.

 --------